 Failure to meet arranged payment plan terms may result in plan termination.
 Delinquent monthly accounts, and any deferred payment arrangements, incur service charges.
 Continuous nonpayment may result in an administrative withdrawal from enrollment and may prohibit the student from registering in subsequent semesters and obtaining official and unofficial transcripts until such obligations are satisfied.
 Prior to the end of enrollment, graduating students must owe less than $1000 on an approved automatic payment plan in order to participate in graduation ceremonies.
 Diplomas and transcripts are not released to any student until their student account balance is zero.
 In addition to withholding transcripts, records, or diplomas until all college expenses are satisfied, Warner Pacific reserves the right to preclude students with past due balances from representing the college in public activities or events.

 Students experiencing legitimate extenuating circumstances relating to their financial situation are encouraged to meet with Student Financial Services personnel for counseling.

-If a student withdraws or is dismissed, a pro-rated amount of tuition and fees, except applied music fees, will be refunded based on calendar days attended.
+If a student withdraws from all courses or is dismissed from the College, a pro-rated amount of tuition and fees, except applied music fees and housing related fees, will be refunded based on calendar days attended.
 After 60 percent of the term has passed, no refund will be granted.
 Any refund may be reduced by the tuition deposit, room reservation deposit and meals consumed.
 Additional charges may arise from the terms and conditions of a residential lease.